Archethought/dfds/MYSQL.md

 | `--rm` | This will remove the new container once we exit it.
 This helps from leaving stray containers on your system. |
 | `mysql` | This is the image our new container will be based on. |
 | `sh -c 'exec mysql -h mysqlerver -P 3306 --protocol tcp -u root -p'` | This is the command that we want to run in our new container.
 Here we're using the `sh` command to spawn a shell and the passing it the string to execute.
 In this case we're connecting to the MySQL server running on host *mysqlserver* which is the alias we used in the previous link parameter. |

+Windows users, since we're running the command with `-it` if there are any TTY errors, you will need to prefix the statement with `winpty` like we did earlier.